klaytn/klaytn-cypress-setup-workshop/content/50_start_services/40_check_monitoring_dashboard.md

 {{< line_break >}}

 1. If your CN/PN Inter Connections looks 2 and blockNumber increases correctly in this dashboard, everything is configured normally.
-2. If you complete all the previous steps, please send a message to Klaytn DevOps by Slack channel #cco_7th_batch.
+2. If you complete all the previous steps, please send a message to Klaytn DevOps by Slack.
 {{< line_break >}}